gitperp/csvtoexcel/README.md

 * title       Indicates whether or not there is a header line in the input file 0=False, 1= True If there is a header line in the input file it must be the line after any format line.
               Default is 0 (false)
+## Formats
+The format denotes the data type for the column values (excluding the header line)

+Valid formats
+* generic     Writes text as is
+* float       Writes the data as float.
+The input data is expected to use a full stop as the decimal separator.
+E.g. 250.50
+* int         Writes the data as int.

 ## Example files